|

 In 1995, the federal government,

-through Medical Services Branch
+through Medical Services

-of Health Canada initiated the
+Branch of Health Canada

-Building Healthy Communities
+Healthy Communities (B.H.C.)

-(B.H.C.) program.
-The initiative
+program.
+The initiative began

-began as a result of gaps in
+as a result of gaps in services

-services being identified and
+being identified and needs

-needs going unmet, which led
+going unmet, which led to

-to crisis situations in many
+crisis situations in many First

-First Nations communities.
+Nations communities.
 The

-overall purpose of B.H.C. is to
+overall purpose of B.H.C. is

-increase delivery of mental health
+to increase delivery of mental

-services at the community level.
+health services at the community level.

 Under this initiative, services to be considered for development are Mental Health/Crisis Situations.
 Solvent Abuse and/or Home Care Nursing.